taylorstewart/Sorrentino-et-al-2019---Lake-Trout-Lipids/README.md

 # Data Files (not in the repo)
-* `data/XXXXX.xlsx` -- Excel file containing the biological data specific to this project.
+* `lake-trout-lipids-2018.xlsx` -- Excel file containing the biological data specific to this project.
-* `data/XXXXX.xlsx` -- Excel file containing the effort data.

 # Scripts